alphagov/government-service-design-manual/service-manual/assisted-digital/action-plan.md

 * you have the resources to do regular user research with users who need assisted digital support
 * how often you’ll do this research

-##Your service team
+###Your service team
 You’ll need to discuss:

 * are you, as service manager, the single responsible person with the power and knowledge to make decisions to improve the assisted digital support elements of the service on a day-to-day basis during beta?
 * can you give an example of how you were empowered to make decisions on assisted digital support during alpha?

-##How you’re testing the assisted digital support for your service
+###How you’re testing the assisted digital support for your service
 You’ll need to discuss:

 * whether the resources in place to do regular usability testing of all assisted digital support, from all providers
-* how you’ll test the end-to-end user journey for your assisted digital support (all routes from all providers), including identity assurance segments like Verify? and how often you’re currently doing this
+* how you’ll test the end-to-end user journey for your assisted digital support (all routes from all providers), including identity assurance segments like Verify and how often you’re currently doing this
 * how you’re checking that all of the assisted digital support (all routes from all providers) will be able to handle the number of support requests you expect

-##Your design for the assisted digital support elements of your service
+###Your design for the assisted digital support elements of your service
 You’ll need to discuss:

 * the design options you’re considering for your assisted digital support